 You’ll probably want to change this setting to use the Skype Meeting app instead, which is the browser version.
 That way your users won’t be confused with still having Skype for Business installed on their computers.
 You can remove Skype altogether.

-When you make these the change to Teams only mode please be aware that it takes Microsoft some time on the backend to complete it.
+When you make this change to Teams only mode, please be aware that it takes Microsoft some time on the backend to complete it.
 If you’re reading this during the coronavirus (COVID-19) crisis, it’s going to be a few days, otherwise, it will take a few hours to 24 hours.

 Our next task is to decide whether to allow Teams users to contact people outside of the company.
 This is called External access.

 While this mainly applies to Skype users, there is an important feature here.
 Teams by nature is a more open platform meant for sharing while remaining secure.
 It is meant to be a grassroots-led product.
 But if you would like to limit who your users can communicate with, you can add the allowed domains here.
 Once you populate this list, all others will automatically be denied.